Holographic duals of evaporating black holes: Evaporation on the brane

 \subsection{One black hole radiating into another}

 We can obtain another evolution of the same state of an unstable black string suspended between two branes if we apply a different initial perturbation.
 This time, we will make the string thinner at one endpoint and thicker at the other.
-The Gregory-Laflamme instability is now triggered in such a way that the thinner end shrinks and the thicker one grows, as shown in the lower part of Fig.~\ref{fig:evaporationtwin}.
+The Gregory-Laflamme instability is now triggered in such a way that the thinner end shrinks and the thicker one grows, as shown in the lower part of figure~\ref{fig:evaporationtwin}.
 Again, the evolution conforms to the notion that heat flows from the hotter (thinner) part of the bulk horizon to the colder (thicker) part.

 In the dual boundary view, the two antipodal black holes start with slightly different temperatures.
-The CFT is in a state that allows transfer of heat involving $\ord{N^2}$ degrees of freedom.
+The CFT is in a state that allows the transfer of heat between them involving $\ord{N^2}$ degrees of freedom.
 As a consequence, the hotter black hole quickly radiates all of its energy into the colder one.